Fade BG Image

 A cloth was draped over my left leg.
 A brush tickled my body, making me squirm.

-By the way, how long was I going to be tickled with that brush?
+By the way, how long was she going to keep tickling me with that brush?
 H-hey, not the face!

 "Excuse me, I'm going to cover your face now~"

-At that point, the rookie merchant placed a cloth over my face… I couldn't see anything.
+At that point, the rookie merchant placed a cloth over my face… and I couldn't see a thing.
 Healer's chant continued.

 Clap!
 A sharp sound of hands meeting.
 Then, silence… Had the ritual ended?